BYU-Hydroinformatics/csb-jr233/README.md

 # csb-jr233
 Deployed Version of the NWM Map built for NWM Sandbox 2.
-Viewable at <link>
+Viewable at https://byu-hydroinformatics.github.io/csb-jr233/.